Azure/AzOps/docs/wiki/GitHub-Actions.md

     13|SubscriptionsToIncludeResourceGroups|If `*` is mentioned then, it will generate folder hierachy for all Resource Groups, else specific resource group can be mentioned |`"Core.SubscriptionsToIncludeResourceGroups": "*"`
     14|TemplateParameterFileSuffix|Its generated the template file with specific file suffix|`"Core.TemplateParameterFileSuffix": ".json"`

-- Now, We are good to trigger pull to fech the existing Azure environment.
+- Now, We are good to trigger pull to fetch the existing Azure environment.
 Navigate to Actions and run `AzOps - Pull`
 ![Workflow](./Media/Actions/workflow.PNG)

 - Once, pull pipeline complete it will look like below screenshot.